SAFe® Program Dependency Board Retrospective – PI Planning and Execution

 And yes, what this dry run means is that ideally, even in this early phase, before even launching the ART, you should consider doing a light version of PI Planning with the Value Stream design you have in mind to see that it makes sense.
 You don’t want to train everybody, spend a serious amount of time on preparing to launch the ART, and then find it’s not a self-sufficient ART or that it’s comprised of teams that aren’t self-sufficient.

-I’ve talked about some recommended practices here—some are implicitly mentioned in SAFe, some complement the formal guidance.
+I’ve talked about some recommended SAFe best practices here—some are implicitly mentioned in SAFe, and some complement the formal guidance.
 The key point I wanted to make is how important is it to aim for the right Value Stream network and to continuously inspect and adapt so that value can easily flow with minimal dependencies and slowdowns.
 And if your Value Stream network is configured well, everything else becomes much easier.

 If you’d like to read more about my SAFe experiences in the trenches, I’ve written an e-book.
 I’ll also be at the upcoming 2020 Global SAFe Summit on the Agile Marketing panel, at the AgileSparks booth in the Partner Marketplace, and at the SAFe Experts Coaching Station.
 I look forward to connecting with you.